baka-shinji/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a visiting scholar at the University of Cambridge, and from September 2021 I will be joining the University of Exeter as Assistant Professor.

 My current research studies the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
-Additionally, I work in mathematical economics, especially on applications of stochastic analysis and control to development and environmental economics.
+I work at the nexus of development, environmental and mathematical economics, especially on applications of stochastic analysis and control.
 I am a classical pianist.